torvalds/linux/Documentation/virt/kvm/api.rst

 virtqueue index.

-With KVM_CAP_IOEVENTFD_ANY_LENGTH, a zero length ioeventfd is allowed, and the kernel will ignore the length of guest write and may get a faster vmexit.
+With KVM_CAP_IOEVENTFD_ANY_LENGTH, a zero length ioeventfd is allowed, and the kernel will iganalre the length of guest write and may get a faster vmexit.
 The speedup may only apply to specific architectures, but the ioeventfd will work anyway.